Logo of the website

 To learn more, read my review of Simplewealth.

-Swissquote Robo-Advisor
+Swissquote Robo-advisor

 Swissquote is a famous Swiss broker.
-And they also have a Robo-Advisor service: Swissquote Robo-Advisor.
+And they also have a Robo-advisor service: Swissquote Robo-advisor.

 Based on how much money you have invested, you will pay different administration fees.
 Below 200’000, you will pay 0.75%.
 Below 350’000 CHF, you will pay 0.6%, and if you have more, you will pay 0.45%.
-On top of that, you will pay 0.5% management.
+Moreover, you will pay 0.5% management.
 So at the minimum, you are looking at a 0.95% fee.
 If you are starting, you are looking at a 1.25% fee!

 But it is not enough.
 Stamp duties, broker fees, and marketplace fees are not included.
 It will probably add a 0.1% fee (maybe more), especially in the first years.

-Swissquote Robo-Advisor invests in securities and tries to improve performance by exploiting interactions between assets.
+Swissquote Robo-advisor invests in securities and tries to improve performance by exploiting interactions between assets.
 It is not low-cost index funds here!
 And this is riskier.

-For me, this is the worst of these six Robo-Advisors.
+For me, this is the worst of these six Robo-advisors.
 It is the most expensive, probably the riskiest, and the one trying to do the most complicated thing.
 Based on that, I would not invest in it.

 This is a bit weird because I like the broker from Swissquote.
 I think they could have done better.